Manos-Ar/PPS-NTUA-2020/4th_exec/README.md

 Two runnning scenarios:
 #### 1st Scenario
 - For (naive, coalesced, shmem)
-- For all block-tile dimensions between `4-32`:
-  - `4 8 16 32`
+- For all block-tile dimensions `4 8 16 32`
-  - Find block sizes to test
 - For `M=N=K=2048`
 #### 2nd Scenario
 - For (naive, coalesced, shmem, cuBLAS)